Public Records Come From All Sorts of Different Places

 How many records does Beenverified have access too?

 We curate data from dozens of public records providers, which gives us access to billions of data points.
-Our sources provide many types of data including criminal records, property records, contact information, personal information and much more.
+Our sources provide many types of data including criminal records, property records, contact information, personal information, vehicle records, and much more.

-Our data updates frequently (how frequent depends on the specific data source), so be sure to set an AlertMe if you want to be notified when the information changes.
+Our data updates frequently (how frequent depends on the specific data source), so be sure to set up Monitoring if you want to be notified when the information changes.

 Is public data perfect?